 A hydrostatic weight-bearing socket is a specific version of the TSB design, cast in a compression environment to achieve uniform pressure distribution across residual limb tissues.
-This design encourages tissue elongation within the liner, increasing padding at the distal residual limb and reducing potential for skin breakdown.
+This design encourages tissue elongation within the liner, increasing padding at the distal residual limb and reducing the potential for skin breakdown.

 Contemporary above-knee designs typically employ some variety of ischial containment (I.C.) strategy, which has largely replaced the once-common quadrilateral (quad) shape.
 I.C. sockets feature a narrow medial-lateral dimension with the ischium encapsulated within the socket instead of sitting on the brim.

 Quad sockets are still applicable for various patients, both for a preparatory prosthesis and as the socket of choice for patients who have worn a quad for many years and do not wish to change.